-Decision fatigue and how to decide25 May 2020
+Decision fatigue and how to decide

 We live in a world full of options.
 Our choices have hugely increased since the beginning of the 21st century.
 With the Internet, smartphones, eCommerce, and virtual assistants becoming ubiquitous in the Western world, we can get and do whatever we want to, whenever we want to.

 Because of this, I sometimes get overwhelmed by decision fatigue:

 the deteriorating quality of decisions made by an individual after a long session of decision making

 Every time you have the intention to do or buy something, you’re met with dozens of options to achieve your goal.
 A great example is this blog.
 I could have used so, many, blogging, platforms!
 In the last two hours, I was even debating if I should move to another platform before this blog gets too serious.
 And I forgot about the important part: writing.

 I love you, capitalism, but this is not fun.

 This happens all the time.
 To me, and to most people too.
 And I haven’t fully figured out how to tackle this, but here is some advice that helps me fight it.

 Set ground rules you never break, so you stop considering certain options as feasible.
 Here are some pretty arbitrary but helpful rules that help me reduce my options:

 - Only buy black, white or grey clothing